 In addition, Plaza Cisneros is included in the Real City Walking tour, which is one of the 2 best walking tours in Medellín.

 Hours: open 24 hours per day, it’s normally fairly busy during the day with a police presence.

 However, be very careful in this area after it’s dark.
-And it’s best to go with a group in the evening and to take a taxi or Uber.
+And it’s best to go with a group in the evening and to take a taxi.
 Also, at night this part of El Centro clears out and you will rarely see police.

 Parks and Plazas in Medellín